 Visiting Hawaii should be on everyone’s US bucket list.
 There’s so much to see and photograph in Hawaii.
 From pristine white sand beaches with swaying palms to savage lava rock coastline, lush waterfalls and an abundance of marine life – Hawaii seems to have it all!

-So to help you figure out where to go shoot… Here is a collection of our favorite places and recommendations (in no particular order) for the aspiring Big Island photographers.
+So to help you figure out where to go shoot… Here is a collection of our favorite places and recommendations (in no particular order) for aspiring Big Island photographers.